Jeswin-8802/Containerized-Development-in-IntelliJ/README.md

 ssh -vvv jeswins-dev@127.0.0.1 -p 2200
 ```
 *use the username configured if changed; **-vvv** preferred for debug*

+> make sure that the `.m2/` and and `GitHub/` folders are writable by the USER set in the environment

+> if not, execute `chown -R $USER $HOME/.m2 $HOME/GitHub` inside the container.
+Once the Jetbrains-Gateway session has ended, execute the command again in your local system

 ```
 gawk -i inplace '!/127.0.0.1/' ~/.ssh/known_hosts